A full guide to hiking the Pyg Track, Snowdon, with all the information you need to prepare for the trail

-For all you happy campers there are also a number of local campsites dotted around the area.
+For all you happy campers there are also a number of local campsites near Snowdon.
 We recommend Bryn Tych Farm Campsite as it’s close to the trail and where we chose to stay when we did our three peaks challenge by bike.
 The campsite has a washroom with toilet and shower facilities and the local surrounding of rolling hills are a beautiful sight to wake up to.

-At the base of the trail, there is the Pen y Pass cafe that serves a range of hot drinks and snacks.
-As you leave Pen y pass and travel towards Betws y Coed there is a small newsagent a few miles down the road with confectionary, snacks and drinks.
+At the base of the trail, there is the Pen-y-pass cafe that serves a range of hot drinks and snacks to pick up before climbing Snowdon.
+As you leave Pen-y-pass and travel towards Betws y Coed there is a small newsagent a few miles down the road with confectionary, snacks and drinks.